muhammadibrahimarain/techandmore/START_HERE.md

 ## Step 3: Navigate the Site

 ### From Homepage:
-- Click "Tech & More" logo → Scroll to top
+- Click "Tech&More" logo → Scroll to top
 - Click any of 4 service cards → Go to service detail page
 - Click navbar links → Navigate to sections
 - Scroll down to explore About and Contact sections

 ### From Service Pages:
-- Click "Tech & More" logo → Return to homepage
+- Click "Tech&More" logo → Return to homepage
 - Click "View Other Services" → Go to services section
 - Use navbar to navigate